Innhold er ikke tilgjengelig i valgt språk enda

 Refer to Spring boot tomcat settings

 The parameter spring.jpa.open-in-view is set to false.
-This prevents views to directly fetch data from database Refer to below articles why this is recommended.
+This prevents views to directly fetch data from database Refer to below articles why this is recommended:

 The disadvantage is that we must take care before rendering views and always fetch data eagerly using fetchgraphs.
 Another way to fix this is never to include domain model objects directly in view, but use a separate view model.
 This seems the best way to do it for input forms.
 But to separate the Sping MVC model from database model requires copying of data and a more complex application.

 The advantage of lazily fetching data can be discussed since frequent roundtrips to server must be done due to the server based http rendering in Thymeleaf.
 Every time the user requests or changes something needs a GET or POST to the server.
+You loose control of when and how a database call is handled using Hibernate.

 My documents will not exceed 1Gb limit, forget it.